• Home

 Nkgala track on Fraser island is notorious for 4WD

-When travelling from Gympie to Rainbow beach.
-Stop to deflate your tyres under the trees in the shade at the Rainbow / Inskip campground prior to hitting the sandy track to the Barge.
+When travelling from Gympie to Rainbow Beach.
+Stop to deflate your tyres under the trees in the shade at the Rainbow / Inskip campground before hitting the sandy track to the Barge.

 If you are boarding the barge from River Heads Hervey Bay, it’s a good idea to deflate your tyres while on the barge.